ktvoelker/standalone-haddock/README.md

 standalone-haddock
 ==================

+> :rocket: **New maintainer wanted!** It's not much work, but I don't use this software very
+> often.
+I think a regular user would make a better maintainer.
+Please email karl@karlv.net
+> if you are interested.

 standalone-haddock generates standalone haddock Haskell documentation.

 Note: you need this program to publish haddocks on your own website.
 If you want